Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Graph Compiler-guided Solution Approach

 \subsubsection{Design Phase}

 The design phase prioritizes architectural choices with widespread hardware and compiler support.
 Using our work in \cite{fool} as a case study, we selected variational compression methods for orbital edge computing applications where processing must occur within finite time windows.
+That case selected encoder components with broad compiler support to ensure results generalized across vendors; the present framework formalizes this practice and quantifies where compiler effects change design trade-offs.
 Rather than optimizing for theoretical metrics like the number of Multiply-And-Accumulate (MAC) operations or parameter counts, we introduced the \textit{Transfer Cost Reduction per Second (TCR/s)} metric to balance compression efficiency against computational throughput.
 This approach enabled the evaluation of different architectural paradigms (convolutional vs. transformer-based) against practical deployment metrics.